March 8 Alliance: 2016 presidential elections

 After a presidential vacuum that lasted from 23 April 2014 until 31 October 2016, the Parliament was able to elect MP and former General Michel Aoun, who in turn nominated March 14 member Saad Hariri as Prime Minister.

 2018 legislative elections

 The alliance emerged victorious as they gathered 76 seats out of 128 (60%), in the first legislative elections since 2009.

 2019 cabinet

 The Alliance had 18 out of 30 ministers (60%) in the Lebanese Cabinet; it was equally represented in both parliament and cabinet.

 September 2021 Cabinet

 The Alliance has 16 out of 24 ministers (66%) in the current Lebanese Cabinet; it is equally represented in both parliament and cabinet.

+2022 legislative elections

+The alliance gathered 61 seats out of 128 (47%) and lost their parliamentary majority but still won the Parliament speaker election.

+The 2022 Strong Lebanon bloc was formed by FPM (17), Tashnaq (3) and Akkar MP Mohamad Yehya.

 Constituent parties

-It currently holds 60 of 128 seats in the parliament after the 2022 elections and consists of:
+It currently holds roughly 51 of 128 seats in the parliament after the 2022 elections and consists of: